 There are many other things you can do in this incredible place from horse riding through the hills to caving through some impressive grottos.

-While exploring the Vinales Valley, a UNESCO World Heritage Site, don’t miss out the incredible Mural de la Prehistoria, a mural painted over one of the valley’s limestone outcrop.
+When exploring Vinales Valley, a UNESCO World Heritage Site, don’t miss out the incredible Mural de la Prehistoria, a mural painted over one of the valley’s limestone outcrop.
 However, a charge applies to see it up close.

 If feeling adventurous, go on an all-day horse ride.
 Just check with your casa host for the best possible option.